 Assign to Google Classroom

 When you walk the streets of cities like New York and Washington, D.C., it's hard to miss the sculptures.
 Many mark parks and neighborhoods.
-Historic figures often can be seen standing erect.
-Or they can be seen sitting astride on their horses, stoically striking a pose.
+Historic figures often can be seen standing upright.
+Or they can be seen sitting on their horses, stoically striking a pose.
 More often than not, these statues have another thing in common.
 It's their gender.
 The majority of public statues in the United States are of men.

 As Shane writes: "U.S. history is not just the record of the Revolutionary War and the Civil War, as told through the stories of their ranking officers.
 But that's largely what it looks like in Washington, D.C., where military equestrian statues occupy virtually every circle and square in the L'Enfant Plan.
-They're inoffensive, but these public spaces are wasted on statues that over-tell one story to a people who have long grown oblivious to hearing it."
+They're inoffensive.
+But these public spaces are wasted on statues that over-tell one story to a people who have long grown oblivious to hearing it."